b-t-k/epub-python-scripts/README.md

 It produces an epub with proper structure and aria-roles based on the filenames as well as adds in a digital rights page.
 Making it completely accessibe is then just a matter of fixing a few items and updateing the .opf file

+**NOTE** Line 70 in Run_clean_indesign is `os.system("se clean .")`.
+This invokes a tool from [Standard Ebooks](https://standardebooks.org/contribute)' toolset that cleans up the code.
+I am planning on replacing it with something more common becasue it has a bad habit of lowercasing css which is fine for me but can cause problems if that isn't part of your standard workflow.
+And if you want to contribute to creating well-formed public domain ebooks, I encourage you to volunteer.
+I guarantee you will learn some things.

 ## Final Point
 I maintain a local website based on markdown notes and the fantastic mkdocs docker that has ALL my defaults in it so I can cut and paste code as necessary.
 I *strongly* urge you to do so as well because consistency is key to making this kind of workflow be successful.